PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 either predecessor changes.
 The later Reshape and activation-fusion reconciliations remain explicitly present and ordered.
 Production is unchanged at this characterization checkpoint.

+`first_reconcile_stats` now starts with the exact zero counter and the first extra scan runs only when the preceding convergence aggregate or HardSwish sanitizer reports a positive mutation.
+Both changing paths preserve the scan;
+the complete stable path proceeds directly to dynamic-Reshape resolution.
+The later Reshape and fusion reconciliation boundaries, aggregate return schema, shared index, and LayoutState forwarding remain unchanged.
+The full legacy fixture retains identical ModelIR and statistics.